picimako/intellij-live-templates/README.md

 ## Live template variables

-If you are interested in adding extra functionality to your live templates there is a (not yet comprehensive) guide about the functions that are available for the template variables.
-For the guide head to the [Template variable functions](templates/template_variable_functions/) folder.
+If you are interested in adding extra functionality to your live templates there is a (not yet comprehensive) collection of guides about the functions that are available for the template variables.
+For the guides head to the [Template variable functions](templates/template_variable_functions/) folder.

 ## Contribution and support